Reproductive rights: United States

 Forced sterilization in the United States was practiced starting with the 19th century.
-The United States during the Progressive era, ca. 1890 to 1920, was the first country to concertedly undertake compulsory sterilization programs for the purpose of eugenics.
+The United States during the Progressive era, c.
+1890 to 1920, was the first country to concertedly undertake compulsory sterilization programs for the purpose of eugenics.
 Thomas C. Leonard, professor at Princeton University, describes American eugenics and sterilization as ultimately rooted in economic arguments and further as a central element of Progressivism alongside wage controls, restricted immigration, and the introduction of pension programs.
 The heads of the programs were avid proponents of eugenics and frequently argued for their programs, which achieved some success nationwide, mainly in the first half of the 20th century.

 Canada

 Compulsory sterilization has been practiced historically in parts of Canada.
 Two Canadian provinces (Alberta and British Columbia) performed compulsory sterilization programs in the 20th century with eugenic aims.
 Canadian compulsory sterilization operated via the same overall mechanisms of institutionalization, judgment, and surgery as the American system.
 However, one notable difference is in the treatment of non-insane criminals.
 Canadian legislation never allowed for punitive sterilization of inmates.

 The Sexual Sterilization Act of Alberta was enacted in 1928 and repealed in 1972.
-In 1995, Leilani Muir sued the Province of Alberta for forcing her to be sterilized against her will and without her permission in 1959.
+In 1995, Leilani Muir sued the province of Alberta for forcing her to be sterilized against her will and without her permission in 1959.
 Since Muir's case, the Alberta government has apologized for the forced sterilization of over 2,800 people.
 Nearly 850 Albertans who were sterilized under the Sexual Sterilization Act were awarded million in damages.